texastribune/data-visuals-guides/computer-setup.md

 Great job!
 You did it!

-To go back to your enivronment, you can run `workon test,` and to list all virtual environments running, you can run `lsvirtualenv`.
+To go back to your enivronment, you can run `workon test`.
+To list all the virtual environments you've created, run `lsvirtualenv`.

 > HEADS UP!
 Make sure you **are not in a virtual environment** when installing packages with Homebrew.
 Things could get weird.
 Always `deactivate` before any `brew install` commands.